8.7.20

 PHOTO of still life.
 'Tipping Point ~ Taurus & Tin'

-2020 shocked the world and shut down our economy.
-Most of us are closed up in our homes with fear of seeing a person face to face with the imminent death of the elusive spread of COVID 19.
-Mental health and well-being came to everyone's reality and we all had to find a way to get up in the morning.
-Creative activities from my experience in life have always been my go-to for uplifting mental health and mindfulness.
+2020 shocked the world and brought our economy to a standstill.
+Most of us are confined to our homes with fear of seeing a person face-to-face, due to the imminent death of the elusive spread of COVID-19.
+Mental health and well-being became a reality for everyone, and we all had to find a way to get out of bed in the morning.
+From my life experiences, I have found that creative activities have always been my go-to for uplifting mental health and promoting mindfulness.

 Minaz in her art studio.